tylim88/tylim88/README.md

 The ecosystem that I am contributing to right now is Firebase.

-The reason I choose Firebase is that the ecosystem is still young and there is not much high-quality project yet.
+The reason I choose Firebase is that the ecosystem is still young and there is not much high-quality project yet, so there is more room to cook some stuffs.

 If you are Typescript lover and you are looking for cool Typescript project, take a look ar FirelordJS, it is my finest open source project.